john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

     >>> tolkein
     set(['orc', 'goblin', 'troll', 'dragon'])

-And you can remove values from a set:
+And we can remove an element from a set:

     >>> tolkein.remove('dragon')
     >>> tolkein
     set(['orc', 'goblin', 'troll'])

-And perform various other operations:
+We can find the number of elements in a set, just like it was a list:

     >>> len(tolkein)
     3

+The picture to have in your mind, is that [sets](http://en.wikipedia.org/wiki/Set_%28abstract_data_type%29) are like [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram).
+Two different sets might overlap a little or a lot.
+And we can consider their [union](https://en.wikipedia.org/wiki/Union_%28set_theory%29), [intersection](https://en.wikipedia.org/wiki/Intersection_%28set_theory%29), or if one is a [subset](http://en.wikipedia.org/wiki/Subset) of another.
+All of these general ideas about sets can be computed inside Python:

     >>> tolk2 = set(['elf', 'dwarf'])
     >>> tolkein.union(tolk2)
     set(['orc', 'goblin', 'troll', 'elf', 'dwarf'])